SoftwareDefinedVehicle/kuksa-databroker/doc/kuksa_requirementes.md

 ### As Signal Consumer
-1. As a consumer I want to have a single service point accessible from my execution environment.
+1. As a consumer I want to access all my used signals via a single service (i.e. the data broker) reachable from my execution environment.
+   - I don't want to query multiple signal providers
+   - A consumer and the data broker may run in different execution environments

+2. As a consumer I want to know the current state of availability of the data broker service.

-2. As a consumer I want to `Get` sensor values or actuator current values of the vehicle and its environment in a uniform manner.
+4. As a consumer I want to `Get` sensor values or actuator current values of the vehicle and its environment in a uniform manner.
   - Details:
     * All sensor and actuator values for which a client has permission to.
     * Client must provide the paths of the requested signals, which optionally may contain wildcards.